sagi-z/BackgroundSubtractorCNT/README.md

 ```

 ### Install simplest option 1 (Win/Linux/Mac):
-copy/move the bgsubcnt.cpp to your sources and bgsubcnt.hpp to your headers.
+copy/move the bgsubcnt.cpp to your sources and bgsubcnt.h to your headers.

 ### Install option 1 for Linux (from the build directory):
 ```